ainformatico/cjoiner/README.md

 cjoiner
 ========================================
-Join css and js assets and create a versioned file.
+Join css, js or other text files and create a versioned file.
 It also supports compression.

-For now `cjoiner` is designed to work with javascript using [sprockets v.1.0.2](https://github.com/sstephenson/sprockets/tree/1.0.2) and css using [sass](http://sass-lang.com/)
+For now `cjoiner` is designed to work with javascript using [sprockets v.1.0.2](https://github.com/sstephenson/sprockets/tree/1.0.2) and css using [sass](http://sass-lang.com/), also you can join files using a `yaml` to define sources.

 Author
 ----------------------------------------